zdravkov/kendo-docs/api/mobile/listview.md

 If set to true, the listview will reload its data when the user pulls the view over the top limit.

+> Pull to refresh option is not compatible with native scrolling containers (view with `use-native-scrolling=true` or scroller with `use-native=true` attributes).

 ### pullParameters `Function`

 A callback function used when the 'pullToRefresh' option is enabled.
 The result of the function will be send as additional parameters to the DataSource's next method.